-PeaceHealth is seeking a Clinical Social Worker for a Full Time, 0.90 FTE, Day position.
-As the Clinical Social Worker, you will coordinate the development and implementation of a patient care/treatment plan through use of diagnosis and clinical assessment of psychiatric, chemical dependency and psychosocial needs as they relate to medical and behavioral care needs.
+PeaceHealth is seeking a Clinical Social Worker for a Full Time, 1.00 FTE, Day position.
+The Clinical Social Worker coordinates the development and implementation of a patient care/treatment plan through use of diagnosis and clinical assessment of psychiatric, chemical dependency and psychosocial needs as they relate to medical and behavioral care needs.
 Provides disposition and discharge planning, risk assessment, case management, and coordination of services to provide continuity of care.
-Hourly compensation starts at $34.30, more depending on experience.

 CultureHQ.com - A Better Workplace Community

 Springfield is located at the southern end of the Willamette Valley, also known as Oregon wine country.
 Two rivers run through the community, the Willamette River, and McKenzie River.
 Bike, walk or run the Middle Fork Path along the Willamette River, or spend the day fishing on the McKenzie River.
 Springfield has a flourishing downtown and fast becoming a must visit for its culinary experience!
 Immersed in art, take the outdoor mural tour, or stay inside at the Emerald Art Center.
 We have one of the most desirable locations in the Pacific Northwest to live, work, and play.

 PeaceHealth Sacred Heart Medical Center at Riverbend is a state-of-the-art regional medical center.
 On the leading edge of evidence-based hospital design, and creating a patient-centered, healing environment with a strong focus on quality clinical outcomes and patient safety.